aromatt/side-cli/README.md

-# side

-Text-processing CLI tool whose behavior is controlled by a persistent subprocess.
+# side: stream editor controlled by a subprocess

 <img src="./images/sidechain_small.svg" width="25%">

-## What is it?

-side is text-processing command-line utility similar to sed, awk and grep.
-What distinguishes side from these other tools is that its behavior is controlled by a user-defined subprocess instead of CLI flags or a dedicated scripting language.
+side is text-processing utility similar to sed, awk and grep.

+What distinguishes it from other tools is that its behavior is not controlled by a dedicated scripting language or CLI flags.
+Instead, it is controlled by a user-defined command or pipeline.

 side can also replace xargs for some use cases, and provides a key advantage: it does not spawn a separate subprocess for every input line.